ImplFerris/pico-pico/src/debugging/gdb/atomic-gpio-set.md

 0xd0000010:     0x00000000
 ```

 Right now it shows all zeros.
-At this stage, the LED is still off because we haven't executed the store instruction yet.r
+At this stage, the LED is still off because we haven't executed the store instruction yet.

 Now let's step forward by one instruction: